Horseback Riders Embark on a Journey to Well-Being

 Psychic sensations:

-Moral feelings:
+Moral sensations:

 Discovering other equestrian cultures, a certain open-mindedness